-1, An appropriately trained licensed medical practitioner is nominated or appointed as a responsible officer.
+1. An appropriately trained licensed medical practitioner is nominated or appointed as a responsible officer.

-Comments: Dr Fenella Wrigley - GMC 4309088

-Action for next year.
+Action from last year: Comments: Dr Fenella Wrigley - GMC 4309088 Action for next year:

-The designated body provides sufficient funds, capacity and other resources 2. for the responsible officer to carry out the responsibilities of the role.
+2. The designated body provides sufficient funds, capacity and other resources for the responsible officer to carry out the responsibilities of the role.

-Yes

-Action from last year.
+Yes Action from last year: Comments:

-Comments:

-An accurate record of all licensed medical practitioners with a prescribed 3. connection to the designated body is always maintained.
+3. An accurate record of all licensed medical practitioners with a prescribed connection to the designated body is always maintained.

-Comments: Yes - GMC Connect

-Action for next year.
+Action from last year: Comments: Yes - GMC Connect Action for next year: